rcalme/svg-to-stl/README.md

 # svg-to-stl
-Created to enable the 3D printing of plates for a [printing press] from a 2D vector graphic, this browser-based tool runs entirely in the local browser.
+Created to enable the 3D printing of plates for a [printing press] from a 2D vector graphic, this tool runs entirely in the local browser.
+As the name implies, it takes a [scalable vector graphics] (SVG) file as input, and produces an ASCII [stereo-lithography] (STL) file as output.

 ### Demo
 You can try the tool [hosted directly from github].